gavinanderegg/gavinanderegg.github.io/_posts/2023-01-22-blogging-analytics-and-gdpr.md

 I went down quite the rabbit-hole with this, but [the biggest takeaway was the Schrems II case](https://www.gdprsummary.com/schrems-ii/).
 In short: sending personal data about European users to third-parties in the US can get one sued.
 A [similar court case](https://www.theregister.com/2022/01/31/website_fine_google_fonts_gdpr/) focused on a specific GDPR violation with regards to Google Fonts.[^3]

 This seems insane to me, and makes me worry that GDPR (and laws like it) could harm small websites.
-I don't have a legal team, and in terms of GDPR protection, it's likely safer to post all my content on Facebook or the like.
-Sending users toward large corporations seems antithetical to at least part of this law.
+I don't have a legal team, and it seems to me like it's safer and easier to post my content on Facebook than to have to worry about this stuff myself.
+I don't want to collect any personal information if I can help it, but I'd also like to try and host content outside of large social media sites.

 So, does Plausible protect me from GDPR?
 I have no idea.
 It doesn't set any cookies, so I feel better about not showing an annoying cookie consent dialogue.
 But I'm still loading content from a third-party, which means people visiting my site are having their IP addresses forwarded somewhere else.
 [Plausible make a solid case for themselves](https://plausible.io/data-policy), but it's unclear to me how much that matters.
 As a tiny speck on the internet, I feel that it's probably fine either way.
 I'd just like to do as close to the correct thing as possible.